amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/plus-plan.md

 blueprint: faq_and_troubleshooting
 title: 'Plus plan'
 source: 'https://amplitude.zendesk.com/hc/en-us/articles/18004947747611'
+category: other
 ---
 This article covers some **frequently asked questions** about the [Plus plan](https://amplitude.com/plus-plan-terms).

-What is the difference between the Plus and Growth plans?
+{{partial:collapse name="What is the difference between the Plus and Growth plans?"}}
 The Growth plan includes everything in Plus, as well as:

 * Unlimited cohorts